giantpaper/breakpoints.js/README.md

 # breakpoints.js

-It's like Bootstrap's breakpoints...but for Javascript! jQuery or any other external libraries are not needed.
+It's like Bootstrap's breakpoints...but for Javascript! jQuery or any other external libraries are not required for this work.

 ## Usage